NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

+### Homogeneous weights for rings and finite geometries

+**Date:** November 26, December 3

+**Speaker:** Bahattin Yildiz (NAU)

+**Abstract:** A We will consider the homogeneous weights for several finite rings and explore the contribution of finite geometries into the construction of Gray maps for these homogeneous weights.
+We will try in the end to get a sense of what rings and weights would be appropriate to consider within the context of finite geometries.

 ### Locating-chromatic number of generalized Petersen graph, Part II

 **Date:** November 19